-What is Equity Release
+What is Equity Release?

-Equity release allows individuals aged 55 and over to release money from the property they live in without having to make any monthly repayments.
 There are two types of equity release; Lifetime Mortgages and Home Reversion plans.
 Both of these are regulated by the Financial Conduct Authority.
 By using an equity release product, a home owner can draw a lump sum or regular smaller sums from the value of their home, while remaining in their home.

 Equity release can play a crucial role in retirement funding and the flexibility and safeguards which are built into plans that complies with the Equity Release Council product standards enable thousands of home owners every year to tap safely in to their housing wealth without having to worry about making monthly repayments.